5 Reasons to Use SharePoint On-Premises for Project Management

 Uninterrupted access to online documents and sites requires reliable internet.
 If your network does not have sufficient bandwidth, trying to work online will quickly become a frustrating experience that grinds progress to a halt.

-Firstly, migration to the online solution can be quite expensive, especially if you need to hire external consultants.
+Firstly, migration to an online solution can be quite expensive, especially if you need to hire external consultants.
+You’ll also need to allocate time and internal resources to:

 Secondly, the long-term costs of cloud subscriptions for every user can exceed the initial purchase of On-Premises licenses.